sleggat/FaB-Boost-for-Images/README.md

-# PHP Image Processing Service
+# PHP Remote Image Processing Service

 A secure and efficient image processing microservice that remote downloads, caches, and manipulates images on the fly.
 Built with PHP and the League's Glide library, it provides a simple URL-based API for image transformations.